bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Overview

-In this weeks virtual classes, you'll introduce weekly algorithms, review conditional and iterative statments, data types and functions.
+In this week's virtual classes, you'll introduce weekly algorithms; and review conditional and iterative statments, data types, and functions.

 ## Virtual Classes